xsmh/qin-doov-hacking/README.md

 - Do **NOT** use AI chatbots for this unless you want a bricked device.
 - Do **NOT** skip making a backup.
 I cannot help you if you brick your device and do not have a backup.
 - Do **NOT** delete or flash the preloader.
 Recovering from a broken preloader is extremely difficult, if not impossible.
 Especially without a backup.
+- Be careful if you somehow end up on the chinese menu with blue background.
+There is a wipe emmc option that will brick your device.
+Try to translate the menu with an OCR reader and whatever you do, do **NOT** pick the emmc option.

 Flashing your device can **brick your phone** if done incorrectly.
 By following this guide, you **agree to proceed at your own risk**.
 I'm **not responsible** for any damage, data loss, or other issues that may occur.